API Reference

 type.

-— Typenewdir()
+— TypeBlobTree(root)

-s and FileTree
+s and BlobTree

-s as children. newdir()
+s as children.

-The tree implements the AbstractTrees.children()
+The tree implements the AbstracTrees.children()

--separated paths to traverse the hierarchy down to the leaves which are of type File
+interface and may be indexed with paths to traverse the hierarchy down to the leaves ("files") which are of type Blob

 .
 Individual leaves may be open()